Ron Terpening: Young adult fiction

 Terpening began his first novel (In Light’s Delay) while an undergraduate at the University of Oregon in the late 60s, where he also worked as a features reporter for the Oregon Daily Emerald.
-He completed his second novel (The Echoes of Our Two Hearts, unpublished) as a graduate student at Berkeley.
+He completed his second novel (The Echoes of Our Two Hearts, published in the trilogy The Hornets' Nest of Our Desires in 2023) as a graduate student at Berkeley.
 A third novel, The Turning, was released in 2001 and serves as the first volume in this trilogy of young-adult novels.

 In Light’s Delay is the story of a young man's quest for self-discovery and love in the mid-1960s.
 The novel depicts the experiences of Doug Herman and his friends over the course of ten nights, at different times and places, as it follows Doug from the family farm in Oregon to a series of adventures in Italy, Mexico, and back in California.

 The Turning, a coming-of-age tale, tells the story of Artie Crenshaw, a teenager with an abusive father.
 At his job one night, Artie decides to postpone going home, and the events that follow as a result of this decision cause him more trouble but ultimately help spur his progression towards manhood.
 Karen Hoth, writing in the School Library Journal, praised the “well-written story,” proclaiming the characters “well developed” and the book itself “touching.”
 The book was selected for inclusion on The New York Public Library’s 2002 Books For The Teen Age List, the “best of the previous year’s publishing for teenagers,” by the Pennsylvania School Librarians Association for their Top Forty Young-Adult Novels for 2001, and by Appleton North High School (Appleton, Wisconsin) for their Top 25 Recommended Reading (2002).